canvasgfx/ev-connector-sample/README.md

 npm install && npm build
 ```

-4 - Copy the built file from `dist/ev-connector-example.js` to the installation path of Envision `<Envision installation path>/dist/workspaces/server/`
+4 - Copy the built file from `dist/ev-connector-example.js` to the installation path of Envision `<Envision installation path>/dist/apps/server/`

-5 - Sign in to Envision as a Workspace admin, Go to admin section, and configure Connector Center according to the screenshot below:
+5 - Sign in to Envision as a Workspace admin, Navigate to the admin section, and configure Connector Center.
+There are now two types of centers that users can create:
+    a) - **PLM Center:** Documents are stored in the data source system, and Envision can cache the document temporarily.
 ![](./img/plm_connector_config.png)

+    b) - **PDM Center:** Documents are stored in Envision and synchronized between the data source system and Envision.

 ## Documentation